dengking/programming-language/docs/C-family-language/C++/Library/Boost/Boost-community/Generic-programming-technique.md

 ## Anatomy of a Concept

+> NOTE: 解剖

 A **concept** is a set of requirements consisting of valid expressions, associated types, invariants, and complexity guarantees.
 A type that satisfies the requirements is said to **model** the concept.
 A concept can extend the requirements of another concept, which is called **refinement**.

 > NOTE: **refinement**的意思是“细化”，这个词语一定要注意，在boost library的doc中它出现的频率非常高。

-- **Valid Expressions** are C++ expressions which must compile successfully for the objects involved in the expression to be considered *models* of the concept.
+1) **Valid Expressions** are C++ expressions which must compile successfully for the objects involved in the expression to be considered *models* of the concept.

 > NOTE: **Valid Expressions**的含义非常重要

-- **Associated Types** are types that are related to the modeling type in that they participate in one or more of the **valid expressions**.
+2) **Associated Types** are types that are related to the modeling type in that they participate in one or more of the **valid expressions**.
 Typically associated types can be accessed either through typedefs nested within a class definition for the modeling type, or they are accessed through a [traits class](https://www.boost.org/community/generic_programming.html#traits).

-- **Invariants** are run-time characteristics of the objects that must always be true, that is, the functions involving the objects must preserve these characteristics.
+3) **Invariants** are run-time characteristics of the objects that must always be true, that is, the functions involving the objects must preserve these characteristics.
 The invariants often take the form of pre-conditions and post-conditions.

-- **Complexity Guarantees** are maximum limits on how long the execution of one of the valid expressions will take, or how much of various resources its computation will use.
+4) **Complexity Guarantees** are maximum limits on how long the execution of one of the valid expressions will take, or how much of various resources its computation will use.

 ## Traits

-A traits class provides a way of associating information with a compile-time entity (a type, integral constant, or address).
+A traits class provides a way of associating information with a **compile-time entity** (a type, integral constant, or address).

 > NOTE: 此处使用entity的概念来定义trait，更加地准确。